 Tobacco and Lung Cancer

 Nicotine is currently the most addictive drug commonly used.
-The National Institute on Drug Abuse reveals that, in the United States, cigarette smoking is responsible for 90 percent of lung cancer incidents.
-Equally astounding is that secondhand smoke accounts for 38,000 deaths each year.
+The Centers for Disease Control and Prevention (CDC) reveals that, in the United States, cigarette smoking is responsible for 80–90 percent of lung cancer incidents.4 Equally astounding is that secondhand smoke related heart disease accounts for 34,000 deaths each year.5

-If you’d like information on how to stop using harmful addictive drugs, contact us here at The Oaks at La Paloma today.
+If you’d like information on how to stop using harmful addictive drugs, contact us at The Oaks at La Paloma at our 24-hour, toll-free helpline.
+We want to help you begin a life free from addiction today.
+Our knowledgeable admissions coordinators can answer all your questions.
+Please call now.